zhurbeySA/nodeExpressServer/readme.md

 Backend application on Node.js and express.

+## Run project
+1. Install project dependencies: npm install

-Project use nodemone, to run project in development mode install nodemone first with command: npm install nodemone -g
+2. Project use nodemone, to run project in development mode install nodemone first with command: npm install nodemone -g

-After that you can run server with command npm run start
+3. To run project with nodemone run command: npm run dev // It will run project with babel and nodemon

+4. To build project for production you need to run command 'npm run build', and to build and run project in production run command 'npm run serve'

-Project structure:\
+## Project structure:

 src\
 │   app.js       &nbsp;&nbsp;&nbsp;&nbsp;  # App entry point\